Discernment of spirits: Orthodox views

 The key to discernment is humility, as well as its two manifestations: consulting with others and praying about every decision a person could take: "Discrimination is born of humility.
 On its possessor it confers spiritual insight, as both Moses and St John Climacus say: such a man foresees the hidden designs of the enemy and foils them before they are put into operation.
 It is as David states: 'And my eyes looked down upon my enemies' (Ps.
 14:7.
 LXX).[...]
 If you have not received this gift you should not think, say or do anything without consulting others about it, and without a basis of firm faith and pure prayer.
 Without such faith and such prayer you will never truly achieve discrimination".

 John Cassian writes in "Conferences" that discernment "is only secured by true humility.
 And of this humility the first proof is given by reserving everything (not only what you do but also what you think), for the scrutiny of the elders, so as not to trust at all in your own judgment but to acquiesce in their decisions in all points, and to acknowledge what ought to be considered good or bad by their traditions".
-Also it is important that "all extremes are equally harmful".
+Also, "all extremes are equally harmful".

 The Bible confirms the importance of counsel: "Ask your father and he will tell you, your elders, and they will explain to you" (Deuteronomy 32:7); "Where there is strife, there is pride, but wisdom is found in those who take advice" (Proverbs 13:10); "Plans fail for lack of counsel, but with many advisers they succeed" (Proverbs 15:22); "Plans are established by seeking advice; so if you wage war, obtain guidance" (Proverbs 20:18); "Surely you need guidance to wage war, and victory is won through many advisers" (Proverbs 24:6); "Gold and silver provide security, but good advice is better" (Sirach 40:25); "If you find someone with understanding, get up early to call on him; wear out his doorstep with your visits" (Sirach 6:36).